Philip Van Keuren

 Fellow: Whitney Museum of American Art Independent Study Program, New York, NY, 1975

 Philip Van Keuren has been making photographs for many years.
 His images are prompted by everyday observations that reveal the world as sublimely beautiful while simultaneously unknowable.
-With a keen interest in seeing his images realized as photogravures, Van Keuren began working with Manneken Press in 2009 to make photogravure plates from several of his original 35mm negatives.
-The results were so spectacular that the project was extended, with new plates made each year.
-In 2016 Van Keuren and Manneken Press co-published “Toward What Sun?”
+Van Keuren began working with Manneken Press in 2009 to make photogravure plates from his original 35mm negatives.
+In 2016 Manneken Press published Toward What Sun?
 Vol. I, the first volume of editions printed from the archive of the more than forty photogravure plates that have been made to date.
-“Toward What Sun?”
+Toward What Sun?
 Vol. II was published in 2019.
 Each volume consists of ten photogravures printed in editions of 12.
-The images are 12 x 8 inches, hand-printed on Hahnemuhle Copperplate paper.
-Several of the prints from each edition will be made available singly, with the remainder available as complete sets of 10 prints housed in a custom portfolio case with letterpress-printed title page and colophon.
+The images are 12 x 8 inches, hand-printed on Hahnemühle Copperplate paper.
+Several of the prints from each edition are available singly, with the remainder available as complete sets of 10 prints housed in a custom portfolio case with letterpress-printed title page and colophon.

 Photogravure